JK-Rolling/DuinoCoinI2C_RPI/README.md

 * [ArduinoUniqueID](https://github.com/ricaun/ArduinoUniqueID) (Handle the chip ID)
 * [StreamJoin](https://github.com/ricaun/StreamJoin) (StreamString for AVR)

-## Automatic I2C Address
+## I2C Address

-The I2C Address on the Arduino is automatically updated when the board starts, if an Address already exists on the I2C bus the code finds another Address to use.
+The I2C Address on the Arduino is hardcoded by user. if an address already exists on the I2C bus, the behavior is undefined
-However, depending on vendor, some cloned Arduino have a pretty bad random number generator.
-It causes it to either wait too long or clashes with each other during address assignment.

-Change the value on the define for each Nano for non-overlapping delay:
+Change the value on the define for each Nano for unique address:
 ```
 #define DEV_INDEX 1
 ```